Are Camel Crickets Dangerous? | Information and Facts

 Are Camel Crickets Spiders?

 Camel crickets are not spiders.
-They do not belong to the class Arachnida, phylum Arthropoda, although they somewhat look like one.
-This may be due to their long hind legs resembling the spiders.
+They are not considered arachnids, although they may look like them due to their long hind legs.
 However, camel crickets only have 6 legs compared to spiders, which have 8.

 What Are Camel Crickets Attracted To?